Updated February 2019 to correct information about Lake Toho

 While many people might not think of Lake Eola as a typical “lake,” it is one of the most popular and viable options for Orlandoans looking to have a good time.
 You can even bring your furry friends, too.

 Every Sunday from 10am-4pm, there is the Orlando Farmers Market.
 Held in the southeast corner of Lake Eola, the market features local vendors who sell homemade crafts, food and art.
-There’s also a beer garden, mimosa bar and live music.

 Come swim in the crystal clear waters of Wekiwa Springs, where the water is 72 degrees Fahrenheit year round and always beautifully clear.
 With the springs holding 42 million gallons of water, there are so many water-related activities to engage in.